murphyka/information_explorable/info_decomp.md

 The goal of this post is to build intuition around localizing information, something we naturally do to make sense of the world, and show how it can be formulated with machine learning as a route to interpretability.
 The long and short (**TL;DR**) is that we can view the information in data as specific distinctions worth making, in that these distinctions tell us the most about some other quantity we care about.

-This post presents a slightly different take on mutual information than other intros to information theory<a class='footstart' key='other-info-resources'></a>.
+This post presents a different take on mutual information than other intros to information theory<a class='footstart' key='other-info-resources'></a>.
 Rather than talking about the mutual information between two variables as something fixed in stone, we will introduce auxiliary variables that encapsulate some variation in a variable and compress away the rest.
 The auxiliary variables can be thought of as messages sent by one party who observes the original "source" variable, to another party who will use the information to predict a "target" variable<a class='footstart' key='info-bottleneck'></a>.